hashicorp/hcp/contributing/README.md

 After a successful release:

-- [ ] Tag the release commit with the version that was released.
 - [ ] Update the `cmd/VERSION` file to the next version with `-dev` appended.
 - [ ] Update the developer.hashicorp.com documentation by following the steps
   outlined in the "Validating/generating the developer.hashicorp.com documentation" section.